brianshumate/vaultron/examples/auth_methods/ldap/README.md

   -D "cn=admin,dc=vaultron,dc=waves" -w vaultron
 ```

-This should result in the dump of an extended LDIF similar to this one:
+This should result in the dump of an extended LDIF similar to this example:

 ```
 # extended LDIF